 - Hay, grass - "Hay" should not be the crop type used in the enterprise analysis.
-It is acceptable to use "Hay" as the crop type on the balance sheet and cash flow projection. - Within FINAN Crop and Feed Check, all hays are combined together.
-The exception is Hay, Small Grain.
-This crop enterprise type analyzes the small grain and hay crop as one.
-The Crop Type here should be also be Normal. - For haylage and other wet forages other than corn silage, it is recommended but not required that the dry hay crop name be used, and the forage production be converted using the formula under Total Production.
-Like other hays, it is recommended to convert baleage to dry equivalents. - Wheat, Kernza is a perennial crop, therefore, year 1 production should be marked establish. - Organic transition crops should be listed as conventional crops until fully organic certified. - If available, use the organic crop type for certified organic crops.
-Ex: Corn, organic.
-Some crops do not have an organic option.
-There is only one crop type for all organic edible beans in FINPACK.
-Use Bean, edible organic for any organic edible bean. - For specialty crops enterprises grown using organic practices, but are not certified organic, consider the crop in Organic Transition by designating Organic Transition as "yes" in Other Crop Information data entry.
+It is acceptable to use "Hay" as the crop type on the balance sheet and cash flow projection. - Within FINAN Crop and Feed Check, all hays are combined.
+Exception Hay, Small Grain.
+This crop analyzes small grain & hay crop as one.
+Crop Type is Normal (not established). - For haylage, baleage, and other wet forages (other than corn silage), it is preferred the dry hay crop type be used in the analysis.
+Convert the forage production to dry hay equivalents using the formula found under Total Production. - Wheat, Kernza is a perennial crop, therefore, year 1 production should be marked establish. - Organic transition crops should be listed as conventional crops until fully organic certified. - All crops can now be designated as organic.
+Select the 'Organic' check box for organic crops being analyzed in the Crop Enterprise Analysis.

+• For specialty crops enterprises grown using organic practices, but are not certified organic, consider the crop in Organic Transition by designating Organic Transition as "yes" in Other Crop Information data entry.